pacman-ty/ty-world/content/essays/king_lear/index.md

 ---
 title: "Below Water Currents"
 date: 2025-03-31
-summary: |
-  A dialectical interpretation of William Shakespeare's Edmund in King Lear
+summary: "A dialectical interpretation of William Shakespeare`s Edmund in King Lear"
 description: "A dialectical interpretation of William Shakespeares Edmund in King Lear"

 categories: [essays]